 Georgia Bureau of Investigation Teams with Othram to Identify a 2021 John Doe

-The identity of a man, whose skeletal remains were found in an abandoned home in Brunswick, Georgia in 2021, is unlikely to be resolved without DNA testing.
+A man, whose remains were found in an abandoned home in Brunswick, Georgia in 2021, has been identified as Christopher Lamont Williams.

 SHARE